-Benjamin Frankin is well known for his proverbs and aphorisms—advice and observations that continue to convey timeless truths.
-Salute Franklin by pairing a few of his lesser-known adages with anecdotes that demonstrate his enduring wisdom.
+Benjamin Franklin is well known for his witty sayings and proverbs—that continue to convey timeless truths.
+In honor of Ben, we pair three of his lesser-known adages with anecdotes that demonstrate his enduring wisdom!

 Ben Franklin, founder of Poor Richard’s Almanack and honored on the front cover of The Old Farmer’s Almanac as “the father” of the genre, died on April 17, 1790.